 Seems like Shalimar, but averages to 2 dollars as part of a gift set.
 I am becoming a top note freak.
 Something smells ADDICTIVELY, DELICIOUSLY like syrupy cola in a good way when I first apply...then the mix levels off to the familiar powder.
 I love this for what it is, and tho it does not suit me to wear to work, or as a signature, I could see my self sitting home reading or snuggling into this on a snowy day.
 Then I could reapply to get that top note without overpowering anyone.

 This soft, very powdery oriental echoes something edible, like anise, to my nose.
-In my opinion, it's prettier and more wearable than Habanita though they're both smoky and a little sweet.
+In my opinion, it's slightly sweeter than Habanita though they're both smoky.
 Some reviewers compare to l'Heure Bleue.
 While I find them different, they're both chic and powdery.

 The silage and lasting power are excellent on me.
 As for vintage vs. current, I haven't compared.
 My mom sniffed the new version on my wrist and said it smells the same as she remembers from the 60's and 70's.